What Does It Mean to Love Your Neighbor in the New Year

 In 1984, Tina Turner was not very sentimental in her song, “What’s Love Got to do With It.?”
 She sang: “What's love but a second-hand emotion?
 What's love got to do, got to do with it?
 Who needs a heart when a heart can be broken?”

-In that same year, super-group Foreigner let everyone know they were still searching for love.
-They sang: “I wanna know what love is, I want you to show me.”
+In that same year, the supergroup Foreigner let everyone know they were still searching for love.
+They sang, “I wanna know what love is, I want you to show me.”

 When discussing neighbors, most quickly say they do not hate their neighbors.
 But the opposite of love is not hate, it is apathy!
 Love requires us to take action.
 That, too often, is what is missing from our lives, and from our relationships with neighbors.

-These days it seems too easy to make enemies.
-People are so easily alienated.
-Then, their hatred spills over onto social media for all to see.
+These days, it seems too easy to make enemies.
+People are so easily alienated that their hatred spills over onto social media for all to see.

 Hate leads to much of the ugliness in this world.